Eternal Champions: Reception

 In the United Kingdom, it was the top-selling Mega Drive game in February 1994.
+It sold over 1.6 million copies.

-Upon the game's release, Eternal Champions was given a mixed reception, and held an average aggregate score of 62.5% at GameRankings at the time of the site's 2019 closure.
+Upon the game's release, Eternal Champions was given a polarizing mixed reception, and held an average aggregate score of 62.5% at GameRankings at the time of the site's 2019 closure.
 Mean Machines Sega gave it a score of 97%, calling it "at least as good" as Street Fighter II, and Electronic Games gave it a 91%.
 The four reviewers of Electronic Gaming Monthly were divided, with two of them recommending the game based on the large number of options and the selection of moves, while the other two described it as a major disappointment, citing mediocre graphics and unexciting characters.
-They gave the game a 6.25 out of 10 average, with individual reviewer scores ranging from 5 to 8.

 In 2008, IGN gave the Virtual Console release a score of 6 out of 10, criticizing its difficult to learn play mechanics while praising the game's story, training mode, and "inner strength meter".
 IGN concluded "it's not likely that many players who've never previously heard of the game will have the patience to spend that much time getting to know it."

 In 1995, Mega Zone included the game on their Top 50 Games In History summarizing: "Huge characters and heaps of playability put it up their with MKII and SFII."
 In 2006, IGN ranked the game's finishing moves ("Overkills") as the best gore effects in video game history.
 In 2011, Complex included it on the list of ten "most blatant Mortal Kombat ripoffs" but added that it was "one of the more successful faux-MK fighters" and "the only thing that sucked was the difficulty."
 Complex also featured it on the 2012 list of the 25 Sega franchises they would like to see revisited and ranked it as the 24th best 2D fighting game of all time in 2013.

 Legacy

-Though Eternal Champions saw strong sales and was at one point a popular enough property to warrant a sequel, a remake, two spin-offs, and various multimedia tie-ins, after the planned third game in the core fighting series was cancelled Sega has not produced any new product for the franchise.
+Though Eternal Champions saw strong sales and was at one point a popular enough property to warrant a sequel, a remake, two spin-offs, and various multimedia tie-ins, after the planned third game in the core fighting series was cancelled, Sega has not produced any new product for the franchise.
 The entire series had been absent from the compilations of Sega Genesis games that have been released on various platforms over the years, until the first entry saw a release through Steam on September 13, 2010.
 Rap group Bone Thugs-N-Harmony's 1995 album E. 1999 Eternal was loosely inspired by the video game, not just in title, but even as far as the use of samples, such as the character bios theme for "Eternal", and the bad ending theme being the basis of the original "Crossroad", which would later be remixed, becoming the group's biggest single and earning them a Grammy.